wcm-io-devops/ansible-jenkins-facts/README.md

 ## Requirements

-This role requires Ansible 2.4 or higher and works with AEM 6.1 or higher.
-The role requires an AEM service that can be controlled with the Ansible `service` module to be installed on the target machine.
+This role requires Ansible 2.4 or higher.
+On the controlhost the pip package `jmespath` is required.

 ## Role Variables